aimms/how-to/Articles/301/301-Image-Recognition.rst

 In the given example, the form parameters are specified by writing ``-F parameter= value``.

-From the `CURL documentation <https://curl.haxx.se/docs/httpscripting.html#The_HTTP_Protocol>`_  (in section **4.2 : GET** ) we learn that when you specify this kind of parameters in CURL, the client then redirects to another URL composed of the basic URL where we add the formatted form parameters at the end.
+From the `CURL documentation <https://curl.haxx.se/docs/httpscripting.html#The_HTTP_Protocol>`_  (in section **4.2 : GET** ) we learn that when you specify this kind of parameters in CURL, the client then redirects to another URL, i.e., the base URL plus the formatted form parameters.

 We can also do the same thing in a different way in AIMMS.
-Let's transform the previous code and configure form parameters and query parameters.
+Let's transform the previous code and configure the form and query parameters.

 .. code-block:: aimms
     :linenos: